megacamelus/camel-upstream-info/camel-documentation/camel-openstack-cinder.md

 </table>

-If you need more precise volume settings, you can create a new object of the type **org.openstack4j.model.storage.block.Volume** and send in the message body.
+If you need more precise volume settings, you can create a new object of the type `org.openstack4j.model.storage.block.Volume` and send in the message body.

-# snapshots
+## Snapshots

-## Operations you can perform with the Snapshot producer
+### Operations you can perform with the Snapshot producer

 <table>
 <colgroup>